Terms and conditions

 - Clover may share information with law enforcement agencies to investigate or prevent illegal activities being committed over the Clover network;

-- Clover may monitor user and network traffic for site security purposes and prevent any unauthorized attempts to tamper with the site or cause damage to Clover property;
+- Clover may monitor user and network traffic for site security purposes and prevent any unauthorised attempts to tamper with the site or cause damage to Clover property;

 Clover owns and retains all rights to non – personal statistical information collected and compiled by Clover.